apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< /highlight >}}

 {{< highlight go >}}

+The Go SDK cannot support anonymous functions outside of the deprecated Go Direct runner.

 // words is the input PCollection of strings var words beam.PCollection = ...